A Parameter-Masked Mock Data Challenge for Beyond-Two-Point Galaxy Clustering Statistics: Author contributions

 To model cosmology dependencies, we use the 85 emulator boxes.
 The cosmology parameter basis used for our emulator includes 8 parameters spanning the $w$CDM+$N\mathrm{eff}$+running parameter space: the baryon density $\omega_b = \Omega_b h^2$, the cold dark matter density $\omega_\mathrm{cdm} = \Omega_\mathrm{cdm}h^2$, the amplitude of structure $\sigma_8$, the spectral tilt $n_s$, running of the spectral tilt $\alpha_s$, the density of massless relics $N_\mathrm{eff}$, and dark energy equation of state parameters $w_0$ and $w_a$ ($w(a) = w_0+(1-a)w_a$).
 The different cosmologies are indexed by \code{cXXX}, where \code{XXX} ranges from 000 to 181.
 The details of each cosmology are described on the \code{AbacusSummit} website \footnote{\url{https://abacussummit.readthedocs.io/en/latest/cosmologies.html}}.

 \paragraph{Emulator details} We build a neural-network-based emulator to interpolate between the finite set of cosmologies.
-Specifically, we follow the approach of \cite{2022bYuan}, where we take advantage of the high efficiency of the \code{AbacusHOD} code and run MCMC chains in the HOD parameter space against the target data vector at each cosmology.
-We stop the MCMC chains after 20,000 evaluations in each box and select samples whose likelihood is greater than $\log L > -9000$.
-This way, we limit the subsequent emulator training to a compact region in the cosmology+HOD parameter space, improving the emulator precision.
-For the surrogate model, we adopt a fully connected neural network of 5 layers and 500 nodes per layer with Randomised Leaky Rectified Linear Units (RReLU) activation.
+Specifically, we follow the approach of \citet{2022bYuan}, where we take advantage of the high efficiency of the \code{AbacusHOD} code and run MCMC chains in the HOD parameter space against the target data vector at each cosmology.
+We stop the MCMC chains after 20,000 evaluations (limited by computational resources) in each box and select samples whose likelihood is greater than $\log L > -9000$ (to ensure large training sample around the maximum likelihood region) as the training set for the subsequent emulator model.
+This approach constrains the emulator training to a compact region in the cosmology+HOD parameter space, improving the emulator precision.
+We also find consistent behavior when selecting our training set with different likelihood cutoffs.
+Similar approaches were adopted in \citet{2022bYuan} and \citet{knnpaper}.
+For the emulator model, we adopt a fully connected neural network of 5 layers and 500 nodes per layer with Randomised Leaky Rectified Linear Units (RReLU) activation.
 We train the network following a mini-batch routine with the Adam optimiser and a mean squared loss function, where we use the diagonal terms of the covariance matrix as bin weights.
 The performance of the emulator is characterized on 9 hold-out cosmologies (\code{c001-004} and \code{c171-175}).
-We refer the readers to \cite{knnpaper} for details.
+We refer the readers to \citet{knnpaper} for details.